khaors/geocompr/main.md

 Geocomputational methods to prioritize cycling infrastructure have been demonstrated (these would be supplemented with other methods for assessing the social, economic and environmental impacts of different options for a real case study): short but car-dependent commuting routes (generated from desire lines) were created in section \@ref(routes); desire lines representing the first leg to public transport nodes were created in section \@ref(nodes); and the ability to analyze route networks using concepts from graph theory were demonstrated in the previous section.
-The final code chunk of this chapter combines car-dependent routes in `route_carshort` with a newly-created object, `route_rail`, and adds a new column representing the amount of travel along the desire lines they represent:
+The final code chunk of this chapter combines car-dependent routes in `route_carshort` with a newly-created object, `route_rail`, and adds a new column representing the amount of travel along the centroid-to-centroid desire lines they represent:

 ```r